zhangbsn-gt/developer.gov.sg/collections/_posts/2021-06-15-CStack-signup.md

 - Container technology **packs the underlying system configurations into a container** for applications to operate within, helping to address the “this-application-runs-on-my-machine-but-does-not-run-well-on-the-server” problem.
 - Containers can be likened to lightweight virtual machines (VMs).
 They **allow applications to be spun up or destroyed very quickly**.
 This is beneficial when dealing with larger engineering problems that involve scalability and resilience.

+### WHAT KUBERNETES IS

+- Kubernetes enables Agencies to manage numerous containers that make up an application.
+This provides resilience to the applications, central management of security, and distributes the application workload over a cluster of shared resources.
+- Kubernetes encourages stateless implementation for immutability.
+However, as not everything is stateless, Agencies should consider all relevant factors when dealing with states.

+Note:
+• Kubernetes clusters require a lot of effort to design, maintain and operate.
+There are many available solution providers and all major cloud providers have their own version of Kubernetes.
+This makes it challenging for Agencies who are new to this platform to build up their capabilities with such technologies.
+• Although Kubernetes is described as platform agnostic, service dependencies need to be considered, and Agencies must recognise that Kubernetes is not universal.

 For enquiries, contact CStack at enquiries_cstack@tech.gov.sg.

 For more information, visit the CStack website at https://go.gov.sg/cstack.